Praxis Genesis Conservative A MCONX Sustainability

 Praxis Genesis Conservative Portfolio has a number of positive attributes that a sustainability-focused investor may find appealing.

 This fund has a Morningstar Sustainability Rating of 5 globes, indicating that the ESG risk of holdings in its portfolio is rather low relative to those of its peers in the Morningstar Cautious Allocation category.
-ESG risk measures the degree to which material environmental, social, and governance issues, such as such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
-ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.
+ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
+ESG risk differs from impact, which is about seeking positive environmental and social outcomes.

 ESG Commitment Level Asset Manager